Meet the forest's inhabitants

 That's a good question.
 Would it be an animal or would it be a plant.
 Yes, I think the deer are enchanting, but I have always, always been mystified by birds, especially buzzards and occasionally you can hear the buzzards soaring in the air, but you can't see them.
 That's probably what I would be.

 I'd like to be a bat.
 They live long.
 They can live up to 15 or 20 years, so they get time to have a life experience, live lots of different things.
 They live in different places.
 Some species live in trees.
 They travel, they can fly, they can fly a few miles, go and to fetch food, and they sleep during winter, which is not bad, long rest.
 They have quite a social life also and this is what I'm studying also as a volunteer.
 I've been studying them for the last 15 years and I still discover all sorts of things about them.
 I'm not the one who discovers the things, but I hear about things and the people with whom I study them are just so full of different information.
 Bats are mysterious and fun and full of ways of life that we don't always imagine.
 We can't always relate their way of life.
 They speak a lot, they live at night.
 Here in Europe, they eat insects and live in different places, according to the time of the year.
 They're interesting, they need housing, old houses in town benefit them, old trees benefit them.
-With all the water here in Brussels is also why there's so many different species ,so if I was a bat, I'd probably have lots of different friends.
+With all the water here in Brussels is also why there's so many different species, so if I was a bat, I'd probably have lots of different friends.

 Forest muse

 The other day, I was walking with a little girl in the forest.
 She asked me, Why are the trees so tall?
-That's a child's question, all right?
+That's a child's question, all right.
 Have you ever wondered why trees are tall?
 It's true that in the world of plants, trees are the tallest creatures.
 Next to grass or daisies, they're giants.
 Why are they so tall?
 In the Sonian forest, some reach as high as 50 meters.

 Why are the trees so tall in the Sonian forest?
-At first sight, you might say at places where beach trees reach 45, 50 meters of height.
+At first sight, you might say at places where beech trees reach 45, 50 meters of height.
 In the Sonian forest, the untouched soils have become more acid and have lost a lot of their minerals superficially and that's the keyword.
 In the depth that there is still the richness present, and it's in the depth that the tree roots find paradise.
 It's a paradise that explains their growth with beech trees that reach up to 50 meters of height.

 Forest muse

 Tell me, how many trees can you recognize by their trunks, leaves, silhouettes, habitats?
 It's not easy.
 Let me help you, here in the Sonian forest, the most common tree is the beech.
-Look around you, they're straight trees with thin, smooth, silvery bark.
-Fagus Sylvatica is their scientific name.
+Look around you.
+They're straight trees with thin, smooth, silvery bark.
+Fagus sylvatica is their scientific name.
 Unlike oaks, which wrap themselves in thick cracked bark, the trunk of a beech is not very well protected by its fragile skin, which is sensitive to sunburn.
 It therefore carries a parasol of especially dense foliage.
-This means there is often not enough light under a beach tree for undergrowth to develop.
+This means there is often not enough light under a beech tree for undergrowth to develop.
 In French, they are sometimes called clay-footed giants.
 They climb so high and are so shallowly rooted in the soil that a strong storm can knock them down like ninepins.
 It is said that the span of a tree's crown mirrors that of its roots underground.
-On your walk, if you pass a beach tree toppled by a recent storm, consider the diameter of the slab of soil the roots lifted when the tree fell.
+On your walk, if you pass a beech tree toppled by a recent storm, consider the diameter of the slab of soil the roots lifted when the tree fell.
 When I see the roots of a fallen tree revealed in this way, I like to honor the tree by thinking about what kept it standing all those years.
 I also like to touch the earth still trapped between the roots, rolling it between my fingers, smelling it.

 Walking in the forest at night is really fun because you meet also other animals like foxes, you hear the owls.
 It's another life, it's a life that people don't often experience.
-I guided tours in the forest at night in the winter with a full moon and lots of people don't dare go in the forest in winter.
+I guided tours in the forest at night in winter with a full moon and lots of people don't dare go in the forest in winter.
 Some people are really delighted and discovered something special.

 Forest muse

-Beech is thus king of the Sonian forest.
-This is a legacy from the 18th century, when Belgium, which did not yet exist, was under the reign of the Austrian Habsburgs.
-The forest had been decimated, and the Austrians decided to restore it.
-They commissioned Joaquim Zinner to repopulate the forest.
-Joaquim was a landscape gardener, born in Vienna in 1787.
-Joaquim was a fan of beech trees and planted lots of them.
-Beach trees that were cultivated to grow tall and straight.
-In these tall beach groves, don't you think it's easy to imagine you're walking into a cathedral?
-The trunks of the beech trees would be the pillars, tall and straight, like a link between Earth and sky.
+Beech trees that were cultivated to grow tall and straight.
+In these tall beech groves, don't you think it's easy to imagine you're walking into a cathedral?
+The trunks of the beech trees would be the pillars, tall and straight, like a link between earth and sky.
 The green, quivering canopy would be the ceiling.
-The foresters speak poetically of a beach cathedral, so let's hear what they have to say about the history of this forest.
+The foresters speak poetically of a beech cathedral, so let's hear what they have to say about the history of this forest.

 Forest muse